Krishan-Nattar/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
-Document Object Model.It represents the oobjects on the webpage and lets you modify what you see via code.
+Document Object Model.It represents the objects on the webpage and lets you modify what you see via code.

 2. What is an event?
-An action taken by the user that gets picked up by the browser.
+Some occurance that the DOM is able to detect.

 3. What is an event listener?
-Code that listens for an event to execute a function.
+Code that listens for an event occurance to execute a function.

 4. Why would we convert a NodeList into an Array?
 A NodeList does not contain all the inherent functions that an array has.